For allergens, see ingredients in bold. May also contain sulphites and egg.

 To use: Mix with 200ml hot water (not boiling), and stir thoroughly until a smooth consistency.
 Important Information: Use a meal replacement for one or two meals of a daily, energy-restricted diet to contribute to weight loss or to the maintenance of weight after weight loss.
 Consume as part of a balanced diet and healthy lifestyle, maintaining an adequate daily fluid intake.
 Suitable for vegetarians.

 Skimmed Milk Powder, Soy Protein, Whey Protein Concentrate (Milk) (contains Emulsifiers: Soy Lecithin and Sunflower Lecithin), Vegetable Fat Concentrate (Refined Soybean Oil, Maltodextrin, Milk Proteins, Emulsifier (Soy Lecithins)), Modified Starch, Vegetable Creamer Concentrate (Refined Coconut Oil, Whey Powder (Milk), Milk Protein), Vegetable Flavour Seasoning (Salt, Yeast Extract Powder, Sugar, Onion Powder, Potato Starch, Spice (Celery), Yeast Powder, Natural Flavourings [Lovage, Black Pepper, Nutmeg, Tumeric]), Inulin, Potassium Citrate, Carrots (3%), Peas (3%), Leeks (2%), DiPotassium Citrate, Onion, Sodium Chloride, Calcium Chloride, Thickener (Xanthan Gum), Magnesium Oxide, Vitamin Premix (Vitamin C, Maltodextrin, Zinc, Iron, Vitamin E, Niacin, Copper, Vitamin A, Fluoride, Manganese, Pantothenic Acid, Biotin, Chromium Chloride, Selenium, Folic Acid, Vitamin D, Potassium, Vitamin B12, Chloride, Vitamin K, Thiamin, Riboflavin, Molybdenum), Potassium Chloride, Beta Carotene.
+No gluten-containing ingredients.

 |Nutritional Information||Per 100g||Per 53g Serving||% RI Per 100g/53g|